General Descriptions of Selected Tourneys

 Medvedev was playing well, so we'll see how that translates vs Alcaraz.
 One of our favorite Doubles team is Danilina and Krunic, so they'll have a chance to earn a win against the tough duo of Townsend and Siniakova.
 We'll find out.

 Finals Sun.
 Women's; #1 Sabalenka - #3 Rybakina.
 Men's; #11 Medvedev - #2 Sinner.
 Sabalenka is a slight favorite over Rybakina.
-But, the latter beat her in the Australian Open, and past tournaments on Google show Rybakina winning 3 of the last 4 meetings.
+But, the latter beat her in the Australian Open, and past tournaments on Google shows Rybakina winning 3 of the last 4 meetings.
 Sinner has been cruising and is a fairly strong favorite over Medvedev.
-However, the latter was also an underdog to Alcaraz.

-Slow hard courts rewards patience and weight of shot.
-The Main Event is IN Progress, with plenty of sunshine and great play.
+Slow hard courts rewards patience.
+Tourney offers plenty of sunshine and top players.
 One of the busiest times is the 1st Weekend.
 The Center Gardens area is a great place to hang out, and so are the practice cts.
-A top facility.
 Tips; Digital Ticketing, you'll need a mobile device.
 Clear bag policy.
 Bring sunglasses, sunscreen and a hat.
 Stay hydrated; there's drinking fountains near restrooms, and you can refill water bottles.
-There's also concessions.
-It's cashless transactions, like credit card and debit.
+There's also concessions and a cashless venue.
 Visit their site for Order of Play, Practice Cts and Draws. www.bnpparibasopen.com

-Wimbledon: Fast grass rewards first strike tennis and slice variety.
+Wimbledon: Grand Slam.
+Fast grass rewards first strike tennis and slice variety.

-US Open: Hard court event in New York.
+US Open: Grand Slam.
+Hard court event in New York.
 Features Day and Electric Night atmospheres.

 -